omeka/omeka-s-enduser/docs/modules/mapping.md

 You can also set the map's default display zoom level and center, independently of the marker(s) you place.
 The default is to center on one marker and zoom fully in, or to zoom out far enough to contain all markers in the map view.

+* **Set the current view as default view**: The small white square with a target or crosshair symbol.
+The map will default to a zoomed out (global) view.
+Click to set the current view as the default view for this item.
+* **Go to current default view**: The small black square with a black box around a dot.
+This option is only available after you have set a default view.
+Click to pan and zoom map to the selected view for this item.
+* **Clear the default center and zoom level**: The small white square with a black "X".
+This option is only available after you have set a default view.
+Click to clear pan and zoom preferences and return to the initial global view.

 ## CSV Import integration

 Mapping is compatible with [CSV Import](../modules/csvimport.md) when importing items (not mixed resources).

-If the two modules are enabled, your CSV Import setup will have two new dropdown menus in the "Add mapping" sidebar when you are connecting a spreadsheet column to a property.
+If the two modules are enabled, your CSV Import process will have two new dropdown menus in the "Add mapping" sidebar when you are connecting a spreadsheet column to a property.

 The "Resource location" dropdown menu includes three options for pinning the item geographically (latitude, longitude, and latitude/longitude).
 You can import multiple values for these fields.

 The "Default map view" dropdown menu allows you to set a centerpoint and zoom level for the map that displays for that item.
 Without a map centerpoint, the map will center on the item's pin.

-You cannot batch-set a marker label or marker image in CSV Import.
+You cannot set marker labels or marker images in CSV Import.

-You cannot batch-edit mapping values after items are in your system, only edit them manually, one item at a time.
-So, CSV Import can help you do things like set a standard map zoom level on each item, by supplying a spreadsheet with every item and the same zoom level number in each row.
+You cannot [batch-edit](../content/items.md#batch-actions) mapping values after items are in your system, only edit them manually one item at a time.
+So, CSV Import can help you do things such as set a consistent map zoom level on each item, by supplying a spreadsheet with every item and the same zoom level number in each row.

 ## Adding map blocks to a site